Outdoor Recreation Legacy Partnership grants leverage public-private funds to support 27 projects in 26 cities across the country

 During her visit, Secretary Haaland joined Minnesota leaders to see firsthand the enhancements and opportunities ORLP grants bring to urban communities.
 Secretary Haaland, Governor Tim Walz, Lt.
 Governor Peggy Flanagan, Senator Amy Klobuchar, Senator Tina Smith, and Representative Betty McCollum visited the recently completed Midway Peace Park in St. Paul, which received ORLP funding in 2020.
 Secretary Haaland, Lt.
 Governor Flanagan and Rep. Illhan Omar also visited Willard Park in Minneapolis, which stands to receive a $1.3 million grant to expand and renovate park amenities.

-At Midway Peace Park, Secretary Haaland highlighted how these efforts advance the America the Beautiful initiative’s goals to goals to advance equity, biodiversity, and climate change through collaborative and locally led conservation.
+At Midway Peace Park, Secretary Haaland highlighted how these efforts advance the America the Beautiful initiative’s goals to advance equity, biodiversity, and climate change through collaborative and locally led conservation.
 She also highlighted the Biden-Harris administration’s $1 billion America the Beautiful Challenge, which is being funded partly through President Biden’s Bipartisan Infrastructure Law and will leverage federal conservation and restoration investments with private and philanthropic contributions to accelerate land, water and wildlife conservation efforts across the country.

 “So much of the work of the National Park Service takes place in local communities through programs like the Outdoor Recreation Legacy Partnership,” said National Park Service Director Chuck Sams.
 “Now in its eighth year, the program leverages federal funds to provide economically disadvantaged communities with the means to create and improve parks, trails, and recreation opportunities.
 We look forward to providing more grant opportunities like this to states across the country."